ecoates2/folco-proof-of-concept/README.md

 # Folco
-An folder colorizing utility for Windows written in C++.
+A folder colorizing utility for Windows written in C++.

 # Features
 * The very first open source folder colorizer!